 Rebecca Perera is Vice President, Chief Credit Officer of Cornerstone Fund.
-Rebecca joined Cornerstone in January 2019 as a Senior Relationship Manager and was promoted to Director of Lending in June 2022.
+Rebecca joined Cornerstone in January 2019 as a Senior Relationship Manager, was promoted to Director of Lending in June 2022, and promoted to Chief Credit Officer in October 2023.
 As Chief Credit Officer Rebecca leads the credit team, including all aspects of underwriting and portfolio management.
 In Rebecca's work with Cornerstone Fund in previous roles she developed deep financial analysis skills and holds certifications as a Commercial Solar Lending Professional, a Housing Development Finance Professional, and an Economic Development Finance Professional.
 Her contributions have been significant in terms of training other team members and bringing rigor with compassion to every task she undertakes, for the benefit of our clients and the communities we serve.
-Rebecca is a classically trained oboist with degrees from Oberlin College and Rice University, and during her time as Principal Oboe with CityMusic Cleveland Chamber Orchestra she served as its Director of Community Engagement.
+Rebecca is a classically trained oboist with degrees from Oberlin College and Rice University, and has a background in community development and small business lending.

-Rev. Dr. Courtney Stange-Tregear is Vice President, Chief Relationship Officer of Cornerstone Fund and clergyperson in the United Church of Christ, anchored in the dynamic work of social justice advocacy and congregational transformation.
-She formerly served the Pacific Northwest Conference as the Minister for Church Vitality and then the Acting Conference Minister.
-While in conference leadership she worked to center relationship and storytelling for increased vitality, while drawing on her community organizing background to support and sustain dynamic, collaborative, and intersectional churches.
-She previously pastored local congregations in California and Maryland.
-The Rev. Dr. Stange-Tregear is a founding member and former chair of the Alliance of Associate Conference Ministers and is a member of the Antoinette Brown Society leadership.
-Her beliefs are deeply rooted in the Great Books tradition of St. John's College, where she received her undergraduate degree.
-She is dedicated to lifelong learning, holding degrees from the University of Leeds in Philosophy and Religion, a Master of Divinity from Andover Newton Theological School, and a Doctor of Ministry from Bexley Seabury Seminary.
+Rev. Dr. Courtney Stange-Tregear is Vice President, Chief Relationship Officer of Cornerstone Fund and clergyperson in the United Church of Christ.
+The Rev. Dr. Stange-Tregear joined the Cornerstone Fund staff in 2023 after serving for more than four years on the Board of Directors, during which time she also served the Pacific Northwest Conference as the Minister for Church Vitality and then as Acting Conference Minister.
+While in conference leadership she gained significant executive experience while also working to center relationship as a means of increasing organizational capacity and navigating organizational change.
+As a renowned public speaker, her contributions to the Cornerstone Fund have been significant in terms of increasing investment growth, customer retention, and brand awareness.
+The Rev. Dr. is dedicated to lifelong learning, holding degrees from St. John's College in Philosophy and History of Math, the University of Leeds in Philosophy and Religion, a Master of Divinity from Andover Newton Theological School, and a Doctor of Ministry from Bexley Seabury Seminary.